NVIDIA/air_sdk/README.md

 2. Have a `.git` configuration file in your local environment (this is where pre-commit will "hook" into git commits).
 3. Created a python virtual environment.
 4. Activated your virtual environment.
-5. Installed all dependencies with `python3 -m pip install -r requirements.txt`
+5. Installed all dependencies with `poetry install --all-extras`

 If you don't know whether you have accomplished all of the above, try running `pre-commit --version` or `ruff --version` in your terminal at the source directory of the codebase.